CuratorCat/pcc-archive.org/wiki/collections/grandmas/index.md

 sidebar_position: 30
 title: 👵🏻 Purrnelope's Grandmas
 image: /img/cover/pcc-grandmas.jpg
-description: Purrnelope's Grandmas is the 3rd collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
-And Grandmas are the 2nd companion to the Cats.
+description: Purrnelope's Grandmas are the 2nd companion to the cats in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
 Grandmas are Tier 3 NFTs.
 ---

 👵🏻